 GiGi Elder, School Quality Ambassador

 GiGi works for the Alliance because she believes in the importance of the Cleveland Plan for Transforming Schools and the Transformation Alliance’s ability to listen to the voices of teachers, parents, and residents.
-GiGi previously worked as an Instructional Coach for the Cleveland Metropolitan School District, graduated from the Neighborhood Leadership Institute (NLI), has volunteered with Hip Cuyahoga’s Healthy Eating and Active Living campaign.
-As a lifelong Cleveland resident of Cleveland, GiGi dedicates her time to the residents of this city.
+GiGi previously worked as an Instructional Coach for the Cleveland Metropolitan School District.
+She graduated from the Neighborhood Leadership Institute (NLI) and has volunteered with Hip Cuyahoga’s Healthy Eating and Active Living campaign.
+As a lifelong Cleveland resident of Cleveland, GiGi dedicates her time to the residents of Cleveland.
 GiGi continues her service as an ambassador of the Collinwood area in Cleveland.